Valeri-afk/ui-framework/docs/ROADMAP.md

 - NodeTree is the authoritative owner of live nodes.
 - Node identity / NodeId invariants are stable.
 - Traversal semantics are defined.
-- Mutation during traversal/callbacks is safe and predictable.
+- Mutation during traversal and callbacks is safe and predictable.
-- Node attach/detach/reparent behavior is defined.
+- Node attach, detach, and reparent behavior is defined.
 - UIManager and NodeTree responsibilities are clearly separated.
 - PanelNode follows the runtime contracts.
 - No unresolved runtime issue blocks later phases.